ansys/pyansys-dev-guide/doc/source/how-to/dns-configuration.rst

 CNAME values have been taken over in the past by external users, typically due to these reasons:

-* Ansys GitHub organizations had no domain verification set up.
+* The Ansys GitHub organizations had no domain verification set up.
 * A CNAME created did not follow the recommended CNAME guidelines.
 * More than one level of subdomain depth under the verified domain had been requested.
 * Long time lapses occurred between CNAME creation and assignment to GitHub pages.